alphagov/inside-government-admin-guide/creating-documents/add-images.md

 title: How to publish content / Add images and videos
 ---

-Please note this manual is a draft version and will be revised shortly.

 ## Add images and videos

 ### Add images

 Images can be added to news articles, speeches, case studies, detailed guides and supporting detail pages on policies.
+Check the [image copyright standards for GOV.UK](https://insidegovuk.blog.gov.uk/gov-uk-standards-and-guidelines/image-copyright-standards-for-gov-uk/).

 * Upload an image by clicking the 'Choose file' button (accepted types are jpg, png, gif).
 * All images should be 960 x 640 pixels, 72dpi minimum, landscape.
 [Pixlr.com](http://www.pixlr.com) is a good place to go to resize images.
 * Use alt text where you need to help users understand the visual content.
 If an image is not essential to understanding the content, use “”.
-For more details about alt tags and captions, see the [style guide 4.2](https://www.gov.uk/designprinciples/insidegovernment#images).
+For more details about alt tags and captions, see the [style guide](https://www.gov.uk/design-principles/style-guide/images#images-alt-text).
 * When you've picked an image to use, another ‘new image’ box automatically appears so you can pick more.

 ![Add images 2](add-images-2.png)